fromandemo/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "-0.011 %"
 ```
-The variation of the mean and the median after imputing the missing values are respectively 1.2074838\times 10^{-7} and -1.1042267\times 10^{-4}.

-The difference between the original dataset and new one without missing values is very small.
+The difference between the original dataset and the new one without missing values is very small.

 ### Are there differences in activity patterns between weekdays and weekends?